September Welcomes Autumn

 Your safety is my top priority.
-I’ve kept the studio squeaky clean while you’ve been away.
-I’ll continue to do so, and will be thoroughly sanitizing the space before and after each class.
+I keep the studio clean and I’ll continue to do so by thoroughly sanitizing the space before and after each class.
 Bolsters, blocks and straps are available for use, but if you have your own, please bring them.

-Class size capacity has been lowered to 4 people.
+Class size capacity is 4 people.
 That way, I can allow for 6 feet of physical distance between each client.
-Booking your class online will secure your spot.

 Arriving at the studio.
 I recommend that you arrive at least 10 minutes prior to the start of class.
 Please wear your mask in to the space.
 When you are on your mat, you may remove it.
 At the end of class, please wear your mask out of the space.

 If you feel sick, please stay home.
 Practicing yoga is not only counterproductive when you’re sick, it’s also a safety concern right now.
 To help protect the well-being of the Yoga Koncepts community, I will cancel class if I have even the slightest of symptoms.